maryia-smantsar/warhol-case-study/index.md

 ---

-## Mapping the Whole Journey Before Touching a Single Screen
+## Mapping the whole journey before touching a single screen

 The first thing I did wasn't design — it was thinking.